 Long Island Kidnapping Attorney

-which is why law enforcement office and prosecuting attorneys are cracking
+has risen dramatically, which is why law enforcement office and prosecuting

-facing kidnapping allegations of any kind, it is important that you understand
+If you are facing kidnapping allegations of any kind, it is important that

-the gravity of your situation.
-Speak with a Long Island criminal lawyer
+you understand the gravity of your situation.
+Speak with a Long Island

-from our Prime & O'Brien, LLP as soon as possible.
-Our
+criminal defense lawyer from our Prime & O'Brien, LLP as soon

 criminal defense attorneys have over 20 years of experience and we also